SOFIAMORETTI01/SOFIAMORETTI01/README.md

 **Actuary | Data Scientist**

-I build data-driven solutions by combining actuarial expertise and data science, with applications in insurance and beyond.
+I build data-driven solutions by combining actuarial expertise and data science, with applications in insurance and beyond.<br>
 Currently expanding my knowledge in machine learning and modern data-driven modeling techniques.

 <br>